The work you do not see.

 Live today.
 Tier matrix and per-feature gating ship on Pro, Elite, and Light.
 The 3-engine vision critique is the live Elite image method; the iterative critique loop is the next image moat coming as wired.

-1. Modality-Routed Governance
+1. Modality-Routed Perception

 Route each input to the engine that perceives that input best, not to the cheapest API.